syncfusion-content/wpf-docs/wpf/SfChart/Getting-Started.md

    * Adding series to the chart control.
    * Adding legends for the series.

-These steps were explained below for both XAML and code behind.
+These steps are explained below for both XAML and code behind.

 ## Create a simple chart from XAML